Handbook for PhD Students in Statistics

 Proposal Presentation and Admission to Candidacy

-Following the fourth year, during each year that the student remains, the student is required to have a meeting with the committee no later than November 30th of Autumn Quarter or defend by that time.
+Following the fourth year, during each year that the student remains in the program, the student is required to have a meeting with the committee no later than November 30th of Autumn Quarter or defend by that time.

 FIFTH YEAR AND BEYOND